spring-cloud/spring-cloud-dataflow/README.md

 # name of the space into which modules will be deployed
 # (for setting env var use CLOUDFOUNDRY_SPACE)
-cloudfoundry.space=<same as admin when running on CF or 'development'>
+cloudfoundry.space=<same space as admin when running on CF, or 'development'>

 # the root domain to use when mapping routes, e.g. cfapps.io
 # (for setting env var use CLOUDFOUNDRY_DOMAIN)